Step Back in Time at Gyeongbokgung Palace: Dress Up as Korean Royalty in Seoul!

 • Geunjeongjeon Hall: The main throne hall, where kings conducted official state affairs.

-• Gyeonghoeru Pavilion: An elegant pavilion floating above a lotus pond — one of the most photogenic spots.
+• Gyeonghoeru Pavilion: An elegant pavilion floating above a lotus pond.

 • National Palace Museum of Korea: Discover royal artifacts and treasures from the Joseon Dynasty.